 Secondhand drinking increases the probability of death or injury due to a car accident.
 Family members in a vehicle with a drunk driver are at an increased risk.
 Alcohol causes blurred vision, limited depth perception and reduces muscle coordination and brain functioning.
 Drinking alcohol decreases your ability to react quickly and efficiently to whatever is happening on the road.
 In 2017 alone, almost 11,000 people were killed in alcohol-related accidents.

 4. Marriage and Family Difficulties

 Many family and marital issues stem from alcohol abuse.
-Couples in which one partner has an alcohol addiction experience significantly more negative interactions compared to couples that do not drink.
+Couples in which one partner has an alcohol addiction experience significantly more negative interactions compared to couples who do not drink.
+According to related studies, 55% of domestic partner violence occurs after drinking.
 Alcohol abuse can lead to many behaviors that put strain on a marriage, including legal problems, inability to contribute financially and neglect.

 5. Financial Crisis

 Alcoholism can induce financial hardship for families in which one or more people abuse alcohol.
 The cost of increased alcohol use can put families into financial crisis, including debt.
 An alcoholic is likely to neglect financial responsibilities like bills and car payments in favor of buying alcohol.